Using Interrupt Resource Descriptors

 The Plug and Play (PnP) manager assigns interrupt messages to a device using two passes.
 First, the PnP manager sends an IRP_MN_FILTER_RESOURCE_REQUIREMENTS request to the driver with a list of hardware resources, including interrupt messages, that it intends to assign to the device.
 The driver can modify this list to change the number of interrupt messages, as well as some per-message settings.
 Then, after the PnP manager actually assigns the resources, it sends an IRP_MN_START_DEVICE request and supplies a complete list of the hardware resources, including interrupt messages, assigned to the driver's device.

-For PCI 2.2, u.Interrupt.MaximumVector - u.Interrupt.MinimumVector + 1 is the number of interrupt messages allocated for the device.
+For MSI, as defined in PCI 2.2, u.Interrupt.MaximumVector - u.Interrupt.MinimumVector + 1 is the number of interrupt messages allocated for the device.
 Drivers can change the number of interrupt messages by modifying u.Interrupt.MinimumVector.
-For PCI 2.2 interrupt messages, u.Interrupt.MaximumVector is always CM_RESOURCE_INTERRUPT_MESSAGE_TOKEN.
+For MSI interrupt messages, u.Interrupt.MaximumVector is always CM_RESOURCE_INTERRUPT_MESSAGE_TOKEN.
 To allocate MessageCount interrupt messages, set u.Interrupt.MinimumVector to equal CM_RESOURCE_INTERRUPT_MESSAGE_TOKEN - MessageCount + 1.

-For PCI 3.0, drivers can change the number of interrupt messages allocated by adding or removing entries from the list.
+For MSI-X, as defined in PCI 3.0, drivers can change the number of interrupt messages allocated by adding or removing entries from the list.
 Note that interrupt message resources added this way must not be subsequently removed in response to the IRP_MN_START_DEVICE request.
-For PCI 3.0, the PnP manager supplies one descriptor per message interrupt, and the u.Interrupt.MinimumVector and u.Interrupt.MaximumVector members of this descriptor are both set to CM_RESOURCE_INTERRUPT_MESSAGE_TOKEN.
+For MSI-X, the PnP manager supplies one descriptor per message interrupt, and the u.Interrupt.MinimumVector and u.Interrupt.MaximumVector members of this descriptor are both set to CM_RESOURCE_INTERRUPT_MESSAGE_TOKEN.

 Once the Plug and Play manager has assigned all hardware resources for the device, including interrupt messages, it sends the IRP_MN_START_DEVICE request to the driver.
 This request supplies two lists of CM_PARTIAL_RESOURCE_DESCRIPTOR structures, one each for raw and translated resources.
 For interrupt messages, the PnP manager supplies one structure for each allocated memory address with Type = CmResourceTypeInterrupt and Flags = CM_RESOURCE_INTERRUPT_LATCHED | CM_RESOURCE_INTERRUPT_MESSAGE.

-Note that on PCI 2.2, the driver only receives one interrupt resource descriptor, since all messages share the same address.
+Note that when using MSI, the driver only receives one interrupt resource descriptor, since all messages share the same address.
 The MessageCount member of u.InterruptMessage.Raw can be used to determine the number of messages assigned.
-On PCI 3.0, the driver receives a separate resource descriptor for each interrupt message.
+When using MSI-X, the driver receives a separate resource descriptor for each interrupt message.